 Materials: 53% polyester, 47% merino

 Part 2: Lightweight Base Layers

-Use it alone in fall or pair it with another layer in winter, a lightweight base layer is your skin’s first line of defense against Old Man Winter.
+Wear it alone in 30-degree temps or pair it with another layer when the mercury dips, a lightweight base layer is your skin’s first line of defense against Old Man Winter.
 During the colder months, we never leave home without one.

 Fabric weight: 145-200 g/m²

 Wool fiber diameter (in microns): 17.5-18.5

 It’s the little things with Patagonia’s simple crew that elevates it to our top award in the lightweight base category.
 The smooth external face slides easily under another layer.
 On the inside, a diamond grid pattern adds a little stretch and micro pockets to trap heat and wick moisture away.

 Two elastic thumb loops keep the sleeves down when overlaying a heavier base without adding a lot of extra material around the wrist.
 And when you’re done for the day, hang it at the lodge from the cord sewn into the back.
 The material is treated to keep the backcountry stink from chasing your crew back out into the cold.

 Capilene is available in a variety of weights and is an excellent option across the board.
 It’s also incredibly durable.
 One of our editors has used a single Capilene shirt for nearly 30 years, and it’s still going strong.

 Best Bargain: EMS Techwick Lightweight Crew ($25 on Sale)